Orellanine: Synthesis

 The first synthesis of orellanine was reported in 1985 by Dehmlow and Schulz, and required ten steps starting from 3-aminopyridine.
 The following year, Tiecco et al. reported the total synthesis of orellanine in nine steps starting from 3-hydroxypyridine.

 Structure

 Orellanine is a bipyridine N-oxide.
-Orellanine displays tautomerism, with the more stable tautomer being the pyridine N-oxide form.The chemical structure of orellanine has been confirmed by X-ray crystallography.
-In the crystal structure, the two pyridine rings are nearly perpendicular to each other, making orellanine chiral.
+Orellanine displays tautomerism, with the more stable tautomer being the pyridine N-oxide form.The chemical structure of synthetically produced orellanine has been confirmed by X-ray crystallography.
+In this crystal structure, the two pyridine rings are nearly perpendicular to each other, making orellanine chiral.
 However, samples of orellanine extracted from mushrooms are optically inactive racemic mixtures, likely due to racemization during the extraction process.

 Toxicity

 Orellanine displays a wide spectrum of toxin effects in plants, animals, and microorganisms.
 Although the mechanism of toxicity of orellanine is not yet fully understood, it likely targets cellular processes found in both prokaryotes and eukaryotes.
 Orellanine has been found to inhibit the synthesis of biomolecules such as proteins, RNA, and DNA, and promote non-competitive inhibition of several enzymes such as alkaline phosphatase, γ-glutamyltransferase, and leucyl aminopeptidase.
 In addition, orellanine has also been shown to interfere with the production of adenosine triphosphatase.

 Orellanine is a bipyridine with positively charged nitrogen atoms, and chemically resembles the bipyridine herbicides paraquat and diquat.
 Like orellanine, paraquat and diquat are toxic not only to plants, but also to humans and livestock.
 Bipyridine compounds with charged nitrogen atoms disrupt important redox reactions in organisms, 'stealing' one or two electrons and sometimes passing the electrons along into other, often undesirable, redox reactions.
 The terminal products of these reactions can be harmful reactive oxygen species such as peroxide or superoxide ions, the latter of which are harmful to cells.
 It is thought that orellanine produces oxidative stress in a similar manner to paraquat and diquat.

 In humans, a characteristic of poisoning by the nephrotoxin orellanine is the long latency; the first symptoms usually do not appear until 2–4 to 14 days after ingestion.
 The latent period decreases with the quantity of mushrooms consumed.
 The first symptoms of orellanine poisoning are similar to the common flu (nausea, vomiting, stomach pains, headaches, myalgia, etc.), these symptoms are followed by early stages of kidney failure (immense thirst, frequent urination, pain on and around the kidneys) and eventually decreased or nonexistent urine output and other symptoms of kidney failure occur.
 If left untreated death will follow.